How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of the the groom’s family formals from Orlagh & Jordan’s stunning wedding inside the church after the wedding. 📍St. Mary’s Church, Dunnamore, Cookstown

-Story 14 – Bride & groom portraits in the church
+Wedding Story 14 – Bride & groom portraits in the church

 These are great but not always necessary to include in the album.
 These usually end up in the family homes.
 A bit more classical and mums and dads will gush about them.
 Makes a fab present.